Umuzi-org/ACN-syllabus/content/projects/katas/level-1/_index.md

 If you are writing JS code then your files would follow a similar pattern.
 You would just have `.js` instead of `.py` files.

-If you are using Java, your files should be named like this:
+If you are using Java, your file names should be capitalized, like so:

 ```
-├── Task1.py
+├── Task1.java
-├── Task2.py
+├── Task2.java
-└── Task3.py
+└── Task3.java
 ...
 ```